 Next-level sensors and energy saving features

-Alea Air is a smart HVAC system because it relies on a modern algorithm, a range of sensors, and revolutionary vents to revolutionize indoor heating and cooling.
+Alea Air is a smart AC system because it relies on a modern algorithm, a range of sensors, and revolutionary vents to revolutionize indoor heating and cooling.
 These include:

 - Infrared sensors to track room temperature.